-Heated Banquet Cabinets have heavy duty construction including sturdy casters and large handles that make the units more maneuverable.
-Capacity is often measured in number of covered plates it can hold.
-96, 128, 144, 180, 192 and 200 are common plate capacities.
+Heated Banquet Cabinets have heavy-duty construction including sturdy casters and large handles that make the units more maneuverable.
+Capacity is often measured in the number of covered plates it can hold.
+96, 128, 144, 180, 192, and 200 are common plate capacities.
 Banquet Cabinets use electric heaters though some models will have a canned fuel heating option so you can unplug and reposition away from electric power.
-Features offered include white boards and clipboards for instructions and labeling.
+Features offered include whiteboards and clipboards for instructions and labeling.

 Pizzas are held at low humidity between 160-180ºF.
 If they are in a pizza box then they are held at zero humidity at ~180ºF.
-Pass thru cabinets are popular options that help with production flow from production line to checkout counter.
-Higher capacity models for kitchens are built to accommodate boxes, bags and/or pans depending upon the model.
+Pass-thru cabinets are popular options that help with production flow from the production line to the checkout counter.
+Higher-capacity models for kitchens are built to accommodate boxes, bags, and/or pans depending upon the model.
 Smaller versions can be found in the kitchen as well as counter-top models.
 Pizza cabinets large and small are often decorated with promotional vinyl marketing wraps.

 Holding and Display

 Cabinets meant for hold and display are referred to as Display Cases and in some instances may be referred to as Merchandising Cabinets.
 They will have windows on 3 or more sides for viewing.
 Some units use a rotating carousel of pizza trays, which helps to maintain even temperatures throughout the product.